Q&A with Dr Fazlani – ST3 Medicine

 Training in Pakistan and then relocating to Dubai, it wasn’t possible to train in Acute Medicine.
 If I wanted to stay, I would have had to change my specialty which I absolutely didn’t want to do.
 So, for me to pursue my passion I had to relocate to the UK and join the NHS.
 In addition, the NHS is one of the best healthcare systems in the world.

-Do you have any advice for junior doctors looking to become a Medicine doctor?
+Do you have any advice for Junior Doctors looking to become a Medicine Doctor?

 Yes, and I want to speak directly to women looking to pursue the same pathway to me.
 I was always very vocal about wanting to pursue Acute Medicine and male doctors advised me not to do it due to the busyness, large responsibility that Acute Medicine doctors have and because I was married with a baby, I was advised against this.